 All-Nations Bible Translation (ABT) is a conservative Anabaptist organization that facilitates Bible translation and church planting among unreached people groups.
 ABT's Board of Directors provides oversight to the Executive Committee, which is responsible for operations.
 The Advisory Council provides additional perspective.
-ABT also receives input from other organizations such as Christian Aid Ministries.
+ABT also receives input from other organizations.

 Board of Directors

-ABT’s Board of Directors gives oversight to the Executive Committee and receives regular input from the Advisory Council.
+ABT’s Board of Directors meets quarterly.
+The Board gives oversight to the Executive Committee and receives regular input from the Advisory Council.

 Steve Clark | Chairman